w3f/Grants-Program/applications/eightfish.md

 Daogang Tang (Mike Tang), a Rust enthusiast in China, the co-founder of Rust Chinese Community (RustCC), the advocator of the Substrate framework in China, has more than 15-years experiences on coding and architecture.
 He is also the ex-cofounder of Octopus Network, in charge of developer community building.
 He has done many research on Substrate and Web3, and published some articles on public media.
 He has been striving to promote the mass adoption of Rust, Substrate and Web3.

-Taoke Qin (Tk), a Rust language lover, active in Rust Chinese Community.
+Keqin Tao (Hacken), a Rust language lover, active in Rust Chinese Community.
 He is a certified AWS solution architect.
 He endeavours to introduce Rust into the projects of his company.
 He has much experience on Rust and Substrate developing.

 ### Team Code Repos